At a Glance

 - Company: Join a trusted name in UK financial services, committed to data and AI transformation.

-- Benefits: Enjoy a competitive salary, bonuses, flexible working, and comprehensive benefits package.
+- Benefits: Enjoy a competitive salary, bonus, flexible working, and comprehensive benefits package.

-- Why this job: Shape the future of data in a historic company with visible impact and growth opportunities.
+- Why this job: Shape the future of data in a historic firm with visible impact and growth opportunities.

-- Qualifications: Proven experience in data engineering/governance, strategic vision, and strong communication skills required.
+- Qualifications: Proven experience in data engineering/governance, leadership skills, and technical expertise in Snowflake.

-- Other info: Hybrid role with 3 days remote work and travel across the UK for team collaboration.
+- Other info: Hybrid role with 3 days remote work and travel across the UK.

 Investment & Wealth Management